Marshall Islands HiSET® Exam Requirements

 - Practice Test: You are not required to take a practice test before taking the exam.

 - Identification: You must present government-issued identification on test day at the HiSET test center.
-A valid passport, driver's license, military ID or other form of government-issued (national or foreign) identification that shows name, address, date of birth, signature and photograph are acceptable forms of identification.
 Outdated or expired identification will not be accepted.
+Acceptable forms of identification include:

 Make sure you read and understand all of the Eligibility Requirements above.
 Below are additional policies for taking the HiSET exam in the Marshall Islands.